41 Years Ago: Dolly Parton Earns Her First Gold Album

 Parton followed Here You Come Again's title track up with "Two Doors Down," which had already been a successful country single for Zella Lehr earlier in the year.
 Parton re-recorded the song in a more pop-flavored version and released it as a double A-side with "It's All Wrong, But It's All Right," intending "Two Doors Down" for pop radio and the flip side for country radio.
 But country embraced both, and "Two Doors Down" became a hit across all formats, cementing the album's success.

-Here You Come Again went on to earn platinum certification and also won Parton a Grammy for Best Female Country Vocal.
+Here You Come Again went on to earn platinum certification and also won Parton a Grammys trophy for Best Female Country Vocal.
 Its success also launched a new phase of Parton's career, which saw her move into mainstream superstardom; within a few years, she made the leap into acting with 9 to 5 and subsequently leveraged her high profile for a series of films, albums, singles, books and even an enormously profitable theme park, Dollywood.